 Keeping your dogs entertained through Canine Enrichment!

 Keeping your dog mentally and physically stimulated is especially important at the moment- let’s look at Canine Enrichment!
-We know that many of you are under Stay at Home Directives and have limited opportunity to go out as you would normally do with your dogs.

 Don’t let your dog get bored while stuck at home.

 So, we wanted to talk to you about Dog Enrichment.
 First of all, what is Canine Enrichment?

 ‘Canine enrichment adds mental and physical stimulation to your dogs daily life that boosts confidence and encourages your dog to use its natural instincts. ‘ (Neil Day- Owner/Trainer @All Day Dog Adventures).